White Nationalist Leader Posts Pictures of Casual White House Visit a Day After Midterms

-Identify Evropa is an attempt at rebranding of far-right white nationalism as a more benign identity-focused organization promoting “European identity.”
-Under Casey’s leadership, the Southern Poverty Law Center notes, the group has moved “more mainstream conservative spaces, like the 2018 Conservative Political Action Conference.”
+Identity Evropa is an attempt at rebranding far-right white nationalism as a more benign identity-focused organization promoting “European identity.”
+Under Casey’s leadership, the Southern Poverty Law Center notes, the group has moved into “more mainstream conservative spaces, like the 2018 Conservative Political Action Conference.”
 A sympathetic White House couldn’t hurt.
-Members, like Casey, consider themselves “identitarians,” which, like the “alt-right” is a sanitized description of white nationalism.
-Some in the organization, however, were involved in the organization of the “Unite the Right” rally in Charlottesville last year, though Identify Evropa has attempted to distance itself from the rally and the negative fallout.
+Members, like Casey, consider themselves “identitarians,” which like the “alt-right” is a sanitized description of white nationalism.
+Some in the organization, however, were involved in the organization of the “Unite the Right” rally in Charlottesville last year, though Identity Evropa has attempted to distance itself from the rally and the negative fallout.

 “We don’t believe America needs to be 100.00 percent white, but we do think that America isn’t going to be America if there isn’t a European-America super-majority,” Casey said in an interview in January.
 “So when it comes to policies and so forth we’re concerned with reversing these trends.
 We want to end immigration for the time being.
 And in the future we would like to have immigration policies that favor high-skilled immigrants from, you know, Europe, Canada, Australia and so forth.
 And we also do want to have programs of re-migration wherein people who feel more of a connection to another part of the world, another race, another culture, even another religion in the case of Islam can return to their native homelands essentially.”